Symbiota2/Symbiota2-php/docs/setup/managing_plugin_builds.md

   `merge-<plugin-name>-all-translations` in succession.

 * * *
-The following list of scripts are available for each of the core plugins included in Symbiota2 (replacing `<plugin-name>` with the name of the target plugin):
+The following list of scripts are available for each of the core libraries included in Symbiota2 (replacing `<plugin-name>` with the name of the target plugin):

 - `build_<plugin-name>`